tomas-fryza/avr-course/Labs/08-i2c/Assignment.md

 ### I2C

 1. Code listing of Timer1 overflow interrupt service routine for scanning I2C devices and rendering a clear table on the UART.
+Always use syntax highlighting and meaningful comments:

 ```c
 /**********************************************************************